Jaw Droppers: Dealing with Impacted Wisdom Teeth

 What are the treatment options for impacted wisdom teeth?

 The surgical procedure to remove impacted wisdom teeth is typically performed under local anaesthesia or sedation.
-Post-wisdom tooth removal care involves following a soft diet and specific instructions to prevent complications such as infection or dry socket.
-This will help your mouth heal properly and ensure a smooth recovery.
+Post-removal care involves following a soft diet and specific instructions to prevent complications such as infection or dry socket.
+This will help with steady healing.

 stick-pointing-at-teeth-xray